-The 1929 Warsaw convention was adopted when long range civil aviation barely existed.
+The 1929 Warsaw Convention was adopted when long range civil aviation barely existed.
 It entered into force on 13 February 1933.
-The purpose of the 1929 Warsaw convention was the "Unification of Certain Rules for the International Carriage by Air" for the time in the future when passengers and good would be transported worldwide [1].
-Now we have the base of aviation rules consist of 18 Annexes as Standards and Recommended Practices, many amendments and Annex 19 which will be legislated in November.
-ICAO policies on competition are still valid, based on observed practices, such as the inclusion of ICAO model clauses on competition in air services agreements [2].
-While there are significant differences between competition policies adopted by different regions, a number of common types of anticompetitive practices could be tentatively identified.
-Based on existing ICAO guidance, as well as on practices and rules observed in a broad sample of States and regions, the most prominent anticompetitive practices in air transport could be further analysed and more precisely defined.
-Those common elements could form the basis for the development of a set of core principles on fair competition in international air transport [3].
+The purpose of the 1929 Warsaw Convention was the "Unification of Certain Rules for the International Carriage by Air" for the time in the future when passengers and good would be transported worldwide [1].

+Now we have the base of aviation rules consist of 18 Annexes as Standards and Recommended Practices, many Amendments and Annex 19 which will be legislated in November.

+ICAO policies on competition are still valid, based on observed practices, such as the inclusion of ICAO model clauses on competition in air services agreements.
+While there are significant differences between competition policies adopted by different regions, a number of common types of anti-competitive practices could be tentatively identified.
+Based on existing ICAO guidance, as well as on practices and rules observed in a broad sample of States and regions, the most prominent anti-competitive practices in air transport could be further analyzed and more precisely defined.
+Those common elements could form the basis for the development of a set of core principles on fair competition in international air transport [2].

-The process to unify aviation regulation should develop according to all areas of aviation due to having the same base.
-In this paper recommendation for airworthiness, system has been recognized.The international continuing airworthiness system is essentially a complex communication system among all of the organizations responsible for the design, manufacture, regulation, operation, and maintenance of a transport aircraft type.
+The process to unify aviation regulation should develop according to all areas of aviation due to have the same base.
+In this paper recommendations to airworthiness system have been recognized.

+The international continuing airworthiness system is essentially a complex communication system among all of the organizations responsible for the design, manufacture, regulation, operation, and maintenance of a transport aircraft type.
 To ensure the maximum reliability of the system, it is necessary to have correct knowledge and control of the system at all levels.
-It is also necessary to ensure that the procedures that the system depends upon are clear, relevant, workable, and resistant to human error, as well as there, are many different components to the system, each with their own particular characteristics and complexity, the system requires robust defences to ensure that continuing airworthiness assurance is maintained [4,5].
+It is also necessary to ensure that the procedures that the system depends upon are clear, relevant, workable, and resistant to human error as well as there are many different components to the system, each with their own particular characteristics and complexity, the system requires robust defenses to ensure that continuing airworthiness assurance is maintained.